egnha/valaddin/README.md

 This reads as follows:

 -   `vld()` encapsulates the condition that `x`, `y`, `1 - x - y` are positive, as a formula [definition](http://rlang.tidyverse.org/reference/quosures.html#details).
-The actual predicate for positivity is succinctly expressed using [magrittr](https://github.com/tidyverse/magrittr)’s shorthand for anonymous functions.
+The predicate itself is succinctly expressed using [magrittr](https://github.com/tidyverse/magrittr)’s shorthand for anonymous functions.
 The unquoting operator `!!` ensures that the *value* of `z` is “burned into” the check.

--   The additional condition that `(x, y)` lie in a triangle is imposed by splicing it in with the `!!!` operator.
+-   The additional condition that `(x, y)` lies in a triangle is imposed by splicing it in with the `!!!` operator.

-### Validate objects
+### Use the same grammar to validate objects

-Validating an object (say, a data frame) is nothing more than applying an input-validated identity function to it. `validate()` is a shorthand for this.
+Validating an object (say, a data frame) is nothing more than applying an input-validated identity function to it.
+The function `validate()` provides a shorthand for this.

 ``` r
 # All assumptions OK, mtcars returned invisibly